Keep exploring the world

 Looking for learning resources for secondary students?

-Ergo is an online resource aligned with the Victorian curriculum to cultivate research skills, develop critical thinking and explore Victorian history through key items in our collection.
+- Learn research skills and explore history on Ergo, an online resource aligned with the Victorian curriculum to cultivate research skills, develop critical thinking and explore Victorian history through key items in our collection.

 La Trobe Journal